42Crunch/resources/firewall-deployment/AzureCloud.md

 ### SaaS platform connection

-When the API firewall starts, it connects to the platform at this address: **[protection.42crunch.com](http://protection.42crunch.com/)** on port **8001**.
-Make sure your firewall configuration authorizes this connections.
+When the API firewall starts, it need to connect to our SaaS platform to a URL which varies depending on the platform you are using.
+Default is **[protection.42crunch.com](protection.42crunch.com/)** on port **8001**.
+Make sure your network firewall configuration authorizes this connection.

-> The connection is established from the  API firewall to the platform.
-It is a two-way, HTTP/2 gRPC connection.
+> This gRPC-based, secured connection is always established from the API firewall to the platform.
 Logs and configuration are uploaded/downloaded through this connection.

 ### Tools